• Skip to primary navigation

 Scroll down to the recipe card below for full information on ingredients and amounts.

-• Almond flour - I like to use super fine almond flour in all my baking recipes like in almond flour cake.
+• Almond flour - I like to use super fine almond flour in all my baking recipes like in almond flour cake and almond flour dessert recipes.

-• Brown sugar - Adds caramelly flavor, and moisture and promotes browning.
+• Brown sugar - Adds caramel flavor, and moisture and promotes browning.

-• Coconut oil - Imparts a subtle, pleasant coconut flavor that compliment the nutty almonds like in almond butter balls.
+• Coconut oil - Imparts a subtle, pleasant coconut flavor that compliments the nutty almonds.

 You can find full printable recipe below, but here is a quick overview of the procedure along with step-by-step photos.

-two hands mixing cookie dough in a large white bowl.
+two hands mixing brown cookie dough in a glass bowl.

-shaped almond flour cookies on a parchment lined baking sheet.
+shaped almond flour cookie dough in a black baking sheet.

 How to store?

-Store almond flour shortbread cookies in a sealed container at room temperature for 4 to 5 days.
-They tend to lose some of the crispness after about a couple of days, but still delicious!
+Store crispy almond flour cookies in a sealed container at room temperature for 4 to 5 days.
+They tend to lose some of the crispness after the first day of baking, but still delicious!

-• Use super fine almond flour and not meal.
+• Use super fine almond flour and not meal, as in all almond flour recipes.

 • Don't use hot coconut oil.
-If your coconut oil is solid, then melt it in the microwave and cool it to lukewarm before making almond flour shortbread cookies.
+If your coconut oil is solid, then melt it in the microwave and cool it to lukewarm before using.

 • Bake until it develops a deep golden brown color.